nogibjj/monasaeed-polars-descriptive-stats/README.md

 Welcome to the repository for the second week of the Data Engineering Systems course at Duke University.

-## Overview
 ## Project Overview

 This project leverages a template developed last week [mts79-week1](https://github.com/nogibjj/mts79-week1), which includes essential tools and configurations to streamline the development process.
-The template provides a standardized setup, including predefined environments and useful scripts for quick project initialization.

 Additionally, this project utilizes the **Diamond Dataset** to perform descriptive statistics using **Pandas**.
 It generates a comprehensive summary report, offering insights into the dataset's key attributes and statistical measures.